 A few days before heading home, I was trying hard to be a good driver, but on the streets of Puerto Vallarta and Nayarit, it's like a video game where you are never quite sure of the rules.
-Sometimes you turn left from the left lane, sometimes you turn left from the far right lane crossing traffic.
-Sometimes you go exit on a retorno and exit to do a U-turn.
+Sometimes you turn left from the left lane, sometimes you turn left from the far right lane, crossing traffic.
+Sometimes you go veer right on a retorno and exit to do a U-turn.
 Sometimes the stoplights are right in front of you, sometimes they're off to the side, sometimes they're behind a leafy tree branch.

 At some point, as I focused on the car in front of me instead of looking up, I apparently ran a red light.
 A few blocks later, blue lights flashed on the motorcyle behind me and I had to find a place to pull over.
 This time I played nice in Spanish, my wife asked politely what the problem was, and the policeman kept tapping his ticket book while telling us how much trouble it was going to be if he had to retain my driver's license he was holding.
 I would have to show up to the police station to pick it up.
 "With this infraction, it might cost you 2,000 pesos," he said, showing concern that he really didn't want to trouble us so much.
 "How much would you pay now?"